Can You Trade in a Financed Car?

 During the trade-in process, the dealership will assess the condition of your car, its mileage, and other factors to determine its value.
 However, their initial offer may not always align with your expectations.
 Don’t be afraid to negotiate and provide evidence of your car’s value, such as recent repairs or upgrades, to potentially increase the trade-in value.

-Related Article: What is Campaign Finance?
+Related Article: What is Mezzanine Financing?

 Finalizing the Trade-In